 Marked for death, Alexis accompanies her lover, Yeron, and four survivors of a zombie invasion on a search for the renegades who created a chemical that induces a zombie-like state.
 On the way, ravenous flesh-eaters attack Alexis’s team; one survivor turns on her.
 She realizes too late that the renegades have been tracking her every move.
 When officials capture her, she becomes deathly ill.
 Can DNA splicing save her?
 Will Yeron’s attempts at rescue jeopardize all their lives?
-You can find ordering information, reviews, and an excerpt here.
+When Blood Reigns is the sequel to Steel Rose.
+You can find an excerpt here.

 “Familiar Stranger” portrays the good versus evil in two aliens who are brothers.
 One of them loves humans, and the other wants to destroy them.
 In addition to fighting the bad guys, the protagonist Cassandra must battle her own demons along with the alien centipedes that feed on human flesh.
 Like the author, she loves her Mylar balloons, especially when she discovers that helium makes an effective weapon.